When you are swimming in debt, it may seem impossible to find an out or even know where to begin. Fortunately, you have options.

 - Look for a company that can work within the correct timeline.
 Debt settlement programs usually last two to four years and debt consolidation loan terms can last up to five years.

 - Look for a company that can handle a variety of debts, including credit card, medical debt, student loans, and even secured debt.

-- Customer support should be easy to get ahold of through phone and email, and some companies even offer a chat feature.
+- Customer support should be easy to contact, whether through phone, email, or chat.

-- The company should have professional consultants and financial experts.
+- The company should have professional consultants and certified financial experts.